-- food coloring for frosting (I used 1 drop red)
+- food coloring for frosting (I used 1 drop red for this pink frosting)

 - extra sprinkles for decorating on top

-For the bars: Preheat oven to 350F degrees.
+- Make the bars: Preheat oven to 350°F (177°C).
 Line an 8-inch or 9-inch square baking pan with aluminum foil, making sure to leave enough overhang on the sides.
 Set aside.

-*You may double this recipe and bake in a 9x13 pan.
-I am unsure of the baking time.
+Larger batch: You can double this recipe and bake in a 9x13 pan; the bake time is about 35 minutes.

 Did you make a recipe?